dkrft/handwriting_detection/readme.md

 # Training Data

- the data to train the neural network can be found in our dropbox folder
+ the data to train the neural network can be found in our dropbox folder (not public (yet?))

 # TODO